Kaspar-Metsa/Rocket_Delivery_Java8_Features_Kaspar_Metsa/README.md

 5. You can ask the number of packages according to your specific criteria, examples:(My comment: Probably has to be done with Java 8 Streams)

-⋅⋅⋅a.
+ a.
 How many packages have been sent from Pluto?
-⋅⋅⋅b.
+ b.
 How many packages over 7kg have been sent to this post office?
-⋅⋅⋅c.
+ c.
 How many packages under 60kg have been sent from Venus?
-⋅⋅⋅d.
+ d.
 NB!
 This does not mean that you create 3 methods for these 3 examples but 1 method that can solve these 3 questions if you give requirements for input - PLEASE SEE EXAMPLE.(My comment: PLEASE SEE RENTALSYSTEM CLASS IN EXAMPLE, THIS HAS TO BE DONE EXACTLY IN THE SAME WAY - YOU MUST USE JAVA 8 LAMBDAS, FUNCTIONAL INTERFACES(PREDICATES), OPTIONALS, STREAMS, METHOD REFERENCES, SYNCRONIZED THREADS WITH WAIT/NOTIFY)

 **7th Part: Time to travel from one planet to other**
 1. The time to travel from any planet/moon to another planet/moon is always 15ms, the distance does not matter.